Menu

 Writing dual-platform code with Skip resembles coding a standard iOS app, and it can feel magical to see your Swift and SwiftUI run on Android.
 But in the end Skip is a tool that you work with, and writing for two platforms does introduce complications not found in pure iOS development:

-- At some point, you will likely find yourself wanting to use an iOS API, framework, or feature that is not yet supported on Android.
+1. At some point, you will likely find yourself wanting to use an iOS API, framework, or feature that is not yet supported on Android.
 Don’t give up!
-This section discusses your options when you encounter a limitation in Skip’s dual-platform coverage.
+This section discusses your options when you encounter a limitation in dual-platform coverage.

-Skip tries to warn you as quickly as possible when you’re going down the wrong path, and so the Skip transpiler may report warnings and errors even before Skip attempts to compile the generated Kotlin.
-Like Swift compiler errors, each message typically appears in two places: once inline in your Swift source code, and once in Xcode’s sidebar issue navigator.
+Skip tries to warn you as quickly as possible when you’re going down the wrong path.
+For example, the Skip build plugin may report warnings and errors even before Skip attempts to compile your project for Android.
+Skip also attempts to map all errors back to the offending Swift source code and surface them in Xcode, whether they come from bridging, transpilation, Kotlin compilation, or native compilation.
+Each error message therefore typically appears in two places: once inline in your Swift source code, and once in Xcode’s sidebar issue navigator.
 Clicking an entry will jump you to the offending code.

 You may get warnings or errors from the transpiler in these situations.
 Typically, the root cause of these issues is that you’re using some unsupported API, so Skip loses its ability to track the types involved.